Customer rights and regulations

 We will meet the minimum standards of treatment established by the APPR for all flight delays and cancellations that are either:

-- within Cathay Pacific or Cathay Dragon’s control but required for safety purposes, where the customer has been informed of the delay less than 12 hours before the departure time
+- within Cathay Pacific’s control but required for safety purposes, where the customer has been informed of the delay less than 12 hours before the departure time

 Once a departure has been delayed by two hours, we will provide access to a means of communication.
 We will also provide passengers with food and drink in reasonable quantities, taking into account the length of the delay, time of day, and the location of the delay.